 Airbus is a plane manufacturing and defense company based in the Netherlands which has stepped into a deal to supply China with 300 aircraft.
 The contract signed by two companies is worth tens of billions of dollars.
 The contract was signed on Monday when the president of China Xi Jinping was on a visit to France.

 The deal is signed between the Airbus officials and China Aviation Supplies Holding Company which is a state-owned company of China.
-The deal includes two types of aircrafts.
-The first category is of 290 aircrafts of A320-family and the second is 10 aircraft of A350 wide-body.
-As per the catalog, price and as stated by one French official the deal would cost China around 30 billion euros.
+The deal includes two types of aircraft.
+The first category is 290 aircraft of A320-family and the second is 10 aircraft of A350 wide-body.
+As per the catalog, price, and as stated by one French official the deal would cost China around 30 billion euros.